mywdka/physical_interfaces/README.md

 };
 ```

 These are the labels you've picked while collecting data in Edge Impulse.
-You will need to sort your labels on alphabetical order and but them in this `enum`.
+You will need to sort your labels in alphabetical order and put them in this `enum`.
 This will map the detected labels to a number, so that you can use these numbers in Processing to for example show a video when we receive the number 1.

 Let say I've trained a model with the labels: `running`, `walking`, `dancing` and `sleeping`.
 My `enum` will look like this: